jimeh/common-flow/common-flow.md

     1. A "version string" is a typically mostly numeric string that identifies a specific version of a project.
-The version string itself MUST NOT have a "v" prefix, but the version string can be displayed with a "v" prefix to indicate it a version that is being referred to.
+The version string itself MUST NOT have a "v" prefix, but the version string can be displayed with a "v" prefix to indicate it is a version that is being referred to.
-    2. The source of truth for project version MUST be a git tag with a name based on the version string.
+    2. The source of truth for a project's version MUST be a git tag with a name based on the version string.
 This kind of tag MUST be referred to as a "release tag".
     3. It is OPTIONAL, but RECOMMENDED to also keep the version string